 Still other Christians see Halloween as a tremendous opportunity for evangelism in America.
 Televisions are getting bigger, fences are getting taller, laws are getting tighter, tolerance is getting broader, and lives are getting faster.
 Yet, October 31 remains one of the few days of the year when people are outside of their homes interacting with their neighbors.
 For some, this opportunity is too good to pass up.
 Many across the country are manning the front door ready to share Gospel tracts with their candy, while others are joining more large-scale evangelism efforts with their church.

 So, which one of these approaches is the best way for the body of Christ to bring glory to God on this night?
 Well, convictions differ, and there may be no one-size-fits all approach.
 Each family needs to make an informed decision and follow the convictions God has laid on their heart.
-On October 31, as with any day of the year, actions motivated by wisdom not ignorance, faith not apathy, and humility not judgment will please our Father.
+On October 31, as on any day of the year, actions that please our Father are motivated by wisdom, not ignorance; faith, not apathy; and humility, not judgment.

 For years at Living Hope Church, we have sponsored an event that attempts to put together the strengths of each possible approach.
 On October 31 many from the church will gather at a local family’s house for an outreach event we call Light the Night.
 We’ll be right in the midst of the community, sharing games, candy, and refreshments with our neighbors and friends.
 We’ll be standing prayerfully in the name of Christ against the dark influences of the world.
 And, we’ll be presenting the good news of Jesus through Gospel tracts and conversations.